posit-dev/positron/test/smoke/README.md

 #### Debug Mode

 You can start the smoke tests using the `Launch Smoke Test` action from the debug dropdown (it’s near the bottom of the list).
-In debug mode, **tests run serially** - parallel execution is not supported — so running the entire suite can take a long time.
+In debug mode, **tests run serially - parallel execution is not supported** — so running the entire suite can take a long time.

-To speed things up, you can focus on specific tests by adding the `it()` function to your test (example: `it.only()`).
+To speed things up, you can focus on specific tests by adding the `it()` function to your test.
 If the runner detects any `it.only()` blocks, it will limit execution to just those tests.

 _Note: Don't forget to remove the `.only()`s when you're done!_

 #### Command Line

-The command line is a faster way to run tests since it allows for parallel execution.
+The command line is a faster way to run tests since it **allows for parallel execution**.
 However, note that `.only()` does **not** work when running tests in parallel mode.
 For example, to run the entire test suite against your branch with 4 parallel jobs, use:

 ```bash
 yarn smoketest-all --parallel --jobs 4